jackyef/react-isomorphic-data/docusaurus/docs/testing/writing-tests.md

 id: writing-tests
 title: Writing Tests
 sidebar_label: Writing Tests
+description: 'How to write tests when working with react-isomorphic-data'
 ---

 `react-isomorphic-data` provides some utilities for writing tests for your React component.
 These utilies are published to `@react-isomorphic-data/testing` package.